NCI's massdata filesystem has two large tape silos in separate machine rooms in two separate buildings enabling automatic offsite backup for all data.

-The NCI National Facility consultants will consult on the selection, integration and use of common public domain configuration management tools (e.g. CVS, SCCS, RCS).
-Providing methods of tracking daily changes (thus enabling easy backout of injudicious modifications) and major branches in code development.
+Contact NCI User Services for advice on the selection, integration and use of common public domain configuration management tools (e.g. CVS, SCCS, RCS) which provide methods of tracking daily changes (thus enabling easy backout of injudicious modifications) and major branches in code development.

 Locking Files onto Disk Cache

 Locking the initial kilobytes of a file onto disk cache will speed the initial flow of data to the requester.
 However, the disk cache could easily become full with locked down data if users routinely set this attribute.
 A small number of such locked files is permissible.
-NCI National Facility staff will closely monitor the use of this attribute for abuse.
-If this attribute is required by your project, you need to write to us .
+NCI staff will closely monitor the use of this attribute.
+If this attribute is absolutely required by your project, please contact NCI User Services.